matiascr/etiquette/guides/how_tos/validating_packet_formats.md

 packet by itself (because the specification has declared it to be at least 4 bytes), so `is_hello?` would be false in this case.
-However, if the argument of `is_hello?` is larger than the specified length of the packet, it can be true for the same reason that the generated `parse` methods can accept larger binaries than what they parse.
+However, if the argument of `is_hello?` is larger than the specified length of the packet, it can be true for the same reason that the generated `parse` functions can accept larger binaries than what they parse.
 See
 [the length guide](/guides/how_tos/length_of.md#more-specialized-options) for more details on why this is the case.